 Tour for Kids is fundraising event benefiting Kids Cancer Care Foundation of Alberta, an organization dedicated to improving the quality of life for children living with and beyond cancer.This annual sell out event, held in July, hosts a 3-day, all-inclusive, bicycle tour through the Canadian Rockies.
 In return for the opportunity to ride 100km to 200km per day, over 125 cyclists are required to raise donations on behalf of Kids Cancer Care.More Information

 The passion for this ride runs deep for Jeff and Olivier.
 In 2009, they met at the start-line of the Enbridge Ride to conquer Cancer.
 By the end of the day, they had shared many stories of loss due to cancer.
 This ride was just the beginning.
 Many rides and years later and within that time, they lost their mothers, a father and a spouse.
 They and members of Team Rouge are passionate about raising money to help others affected by this disease.
-To date Team Rouge has raised over $250,000 for camp kindle.
-This year with the help of Team Rouge members Leon Giroux, Craig Bean, Jeff Biggs, Preet Jasal, Priya Reynaud, Connor Batchelor, Megan Lester, Stephen Carleton, Martin and Katrina Vetter they hope to raise more.
+To date Team Rouge has raised over $300,000 for camp kindle.
+This year with the help of Team Rouge members Leon Giroux, Craig Bean, Jeff Wyndham, Preet Jasal, Priya and Olivier Reynaud, Connor Batchelor, Megan Lester, Stephen Carleton, Martin and Katrina Vetter, Bridget Harris, and Fabio de Nardis they hope to raise more.

 The Kids Cancer Care Foundation of Alberta (KCCFA) is a charitable organization that helps build bridges of hope and pillars of support for families fighting childhood cancer.
 The Foundation helps Alberta children and families by providing funding and programs in four areas: Camp & Community, Pediatric Oncology Research, Clinical Support and the Derek Wandzura Memorial Scholarship Fund.
 Our work is guided by the following vision and mission: